Email FacebookTwitterMenu burgerClose thin

 What Are Stock Options?

-The term stock options generally refer to the employee stock option, as described above.
-You take a job at a company and get the opportunity to buy stock in the firm as part of your compensation.
-This often involves a vesting schedule, where you have to work at the company for a certain period of time, often one year, before you can purchase the stock.
-This is to prevent people who only work at the company for a short period of time from ending up with potentially valuable stock.
+You do not have any obligation to purchase shares; rather, it is a company benefit in which you can choose to participate.
+This often involves a vesting schedule, where you have to work at the company for a certain period – often one year – before you can purchase the stock.
+This is to prevent temporary employees from ending up with potentially valuable stock.

-One of the biggest benefits to stock options is that you get to buy them at a specified price that may end up being much less than what the stock is worth on the market when the option actually vests.
-The stock options may vest according to a specific schedule.
-For instance, you may be able to exercise 250 shares per year for a total of 1,000 shares.
+Stock options may vest according to a specific schedule.
+For example, you may be able to exercise 250 shares per year for a total of 1,000 shares.
 There may also be an expiration date after which you are no longer able to exercise your right to stock options.

 What Is an RSU?

-Restricted stock units (RSUs) gained popularity during the 1990s and early 2000s as a straightforward alternative to stock options.
 Unlike stock options, RSUs do not involve transactions or stock pricing.
 Instead, they represent a company’s promise to provide employees with stock once specific conditions are met.
-These conditions might include achieving certain performance goals or reaching a specified tenure with the company.
+These conditions may be based on certain performance goals or a specified tenure with the company.

 When the conditions are satisfied, the RSUs are typically converted into actual company shares or their cash equivalent, depending on the stock’s value at that time.
-The company may decide whether the payout will be in shares or cash, or it might allow the employee to choose.
+The company may decide whether the payout will be in shares or cash, or it may allow the employee to choose.

 RSUs usually vest over a set period, often several years.
 For example, many companies require employees to complete a full year of service before receiving any vested RSUs.
-After this initial period, it’s common for RSUs to vest incrementally — such as 25% or 20% of the total grant per year — while additional RSUs are awarded each month the employee continues to work at the company.
+After this initial period, it’s common for RSUs to vest incrementally, such as 25% or 20% of the total grant per year, while additional RSUs are awarded each month the employee continues to work at the company.

 Stock Options vs. RSUs: Which Is Better?